Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Summary

-    *Prefix: "Volatile"*
+    *Prefix: "Crafty"*

   .. tab-item:: Rank 1

     | **Set Dressing**
-    | When you make a thrown or natural ranged attack that will not directly impact a creature or affect an occupied square, the attack is unaffected by Stamina tax, and does not increase it.
+    | When you make a thrown or natural ranged attack (or use a hand pump) that will not directly impact a creature or affect an occupied square, the action is unaffected by Stamina tax and does not increase it.
 You may also pair thrown flasks with any weapon.

     | *You learn three flask blueprints of common or uncommon rarity.*

   .. tab-item:: Rank 2

     | **Controlled Environment**
-    | When you throw a flask, you may increase its terrain effect radius by one, targeted effects instead being applied as a Burst(1) AoE.
-Flasks thrown can ignore a number of allies or squares within their effect radius up to your Bombardier rank.
+    | When you throw a flask, use a hand pump, or attack with a natural ranged weapon (with an existing AoE + flask effect), you may increase its terrain effect radius by one.
+Targeted flasks are instead applied as a Burst(1) AoE.
+The resulting AoE may ignore a number of allies or squares within its effect radius up to your Bombardier rank.
-    | Areas of effect from natural ranged weapons or hand pumps may also have their size increased by 1, and ignore a number of allies or squares up to your Bombardier Rank.

     | **Efficient Reagents**
     | When crafting a flask, potion, or poison, roll a d6.
 On a success, up to 25 value in materials used may be refunded.
+    | REPLACE; NOT COMBAT FOCUSED

-    | *You learn another two new common or uncommon flask blueprints.*
+    | *You learn another two common or uncommon flask blueprints.*

   .. tab-item:: Rank 3

-    | **Chemical Admixture**
+    | **Crooked Alchemy**
     | While in possession of two non-rare flasks, you may combine them at any time.
 Choose one flask to be the "carrier" and another to be the "payload".
 Natural ranged weapons may act as a carrier.
     | Choose one of the payload's targeted or terrain effects.
 If the effect is targeted, it applies to all creatures the carrier's effects apply to.
 If the effect is terrain, it applies to all tiles the carrier applies to, or the tiles of creatures the carrier affects.

-    | *You learn another two new flask blueprints of any rarity.*
+    | *You learn another two flask blueprints of any rarity.*

 --------